dan-nagle/h2m/README.txt

 Options:

 -i	Invokes an interactive build.
 All variables will be specified interactively.
 Other options will be ignored.
+Do not use tilde expansion, ie "~/Documents", in interactively specified paths.

 -download	Requests that LLVM and Clang be downloaded and built.